mahaliahr/tidalcycles-project-v2/README.md

 3. Monophonic Composition: Use only one note at a time throughout the track, avoiding chords and harmonies.

-4. Reverse Sounds: Utilize backward sounds or melodies to create a unique texture.
+4. Reverse Sounds: Utilise backward sounds or melodies to create a unique texture.

 5. No Percussion: Build a track without any traditional percussive elements, focusing on melody and harmony.